platformsh/platformsh-docs/src/languages/nodejs/_index.md

 ---
 title: "Node.js"
 weight: 5
+description: |
-description: Node.js is a popular JavaScript runtime built on Chrome's V8 JavaScript engine.
+  Node.js is a popular JavaScript runtime built on Chrome's V8 JavaScript engine.
 Platform.sh supports deploying Node.js applications quickly and easily.
 Using our Multi-App support you can build a micro-service oriented system mixing both Javascript and PHP applications.
 layout: single
 ---

+{{< description >}}

 ## Supported versions